deployKF/website/content/guides/local-quickstart.md

         ??? question_secondary "How do I use Homebrew for Linux?"

-            An easy way to install the requirements is with [Homebrew](https://brew.sh/), while traditionally a macOS tool, it supports linux as well.
+            An easy way to install the requirements is with [Homebrew](https://brew.sh/).
+            While traditionally a macOS tool, Homebrew supports linux as well.
             The following commands will install `brew` and add it to your PATH:

             ```bash